aimeemisaki/Project1_Ceelo/README.md

 **Set Point Combinations:**
 * A double of any number and any single number (called the **"set point"**)

-_This set point (2~5) will be the player's score (2~5 points).
+_This set point will be the player's score.
 For another player to win, they will either have to roll a winning combination OR a double of any number with a set point higher than the other player's._

 **Roll Again Combinations**
 * Any combination that does not contain a double or a triple